How to Choose the Right Fleet Dashcam for Your Vehicles

 Higher Fleet Savings

 Dashcam installation minimizes incidents, litigation costs, employee compensation, and repair costs.
-Insurance costs and early wear and tear caused due to rapid acceleration and harsh braking are reduced as well.
+Insurance costs and early wear and tear caused by rapid acceleration and harsh braking are reduced as well.

 7 Must-Have Features of a Commercial Fleet Dashcam System